 Use Halloween to teach your kids about helping other kids.
 UNICEF sponsors a "Trick-Or-Treat for UNICEF" program where trick-or-treaters collect change instead of candy.
 The money raised goes to UNICEF's worldwide aid programs.
 You can download all the information, box label and fundraising ideas on the UNICEF web site.

 Also through its "Coins That Count Donation Program," Coinstar coin-counting machines, allow kids to contribute to organizations like the World Wildlife Fund and the American Red Cross.
 Kids can take change collected to a Coinstar machine donations can be made to participating charities when coins are deposited or you can get your cash and donate to a cause you hold near and dear.
 Kids might like to donate to your local animal shelter.

 Operation Gratitude collects candy for the troops overseas and many local dentists are drop-off locations for more information visit Operation Gratitude's web site and donating to your local Food Banks are always an option.
 Speaking of local food banks... please consider joining me in this project.

 Consider having the "Tooth Fairy" visit in the night and replace the candy stash with a non-candy treat.

 Shelly's Poor Barbie Protein Shake

 Shelly's Halloween Jack-o-Lantern Jars with Harvest Mix

-Even more Spooktacular Healthy Halloween Ideas can be found on My Pinterest Halloween Page
+Even more Spooktacular Healthy Halloween Ideas, Recipes and Bento on My Pinterest Halloween Page